janwilmans/copperspice-gettingstarted/documenation/migration.md

 Since both CopperSpice and Qt5 allow **some** conversion of string literals, with the assuption that their are UTF-8 encoded, you strictly speaking can leave them in.
 However CopperSpice is stricter about string conversions and some of them aren't allowed anymore, so if you skip this step, you will have a bit of work to do in later steps.

 Converting all these cases can be a daunting task because the happen all the time.
-However, in my opinion it does improve code quality to do so.
+However, I think being explicit in your string conversions is a good practice in general.

-to basically means:
+It basically means:

-- `NULL` or `nullptr` are a viable types to convert to QString
+- `NULL` or `nullptr` are a nolonger viable types to convert to QString
-- "" is not a viable type to convert to QString
+- "" (or any string literal) is not a viable type to convert to QString
 - `const char *` is not a viable type to convert to QString
-- QString::fromUtf8("somestring") should be using whenever you create a QString from a string-literal
+- QString::fromUtf8("somestring") should be used whenever you create a QString from a string-literal that is embedded in source code.

 Note: in my own 1Mloc code base I have still not completed these steps, I have only converted cases that are not allowed in CopperSpice anymore (which you will find during later steps automatically anyway).